Feedback-assisted quantum search by continuous-time quantum walks: Results

-The results are depicted in Fig. \ref{fig:multFeedUnbound} for $N=5,11,15$, where we observe that the protocol is particularly efficient in reaching the target state.
-This efficiency decreases as the size of the graph increases, although the threshold value is reached on rather small time scales $\gamma t <1$.
 In Fig. \ref{fig:multFeedUnbound} we also consider the average feedback coupling $\bar{\theta}_0$ between nodes $\ket{0}$ and $\ket{1}$ and the coupling $\bar{\theta}_1$ between nodes $\ket{1}$ and $\ket{2}$ (see Fig. \ref{fig:cycleembedded} for reference): after an initial transient, the average value of the feedback couplings reaches an asymptotic value, meaning that the feedback operation is stable after having reached the target node.
-In particular, we notice that the average coupling $\bar{\theta}_0$, between nodes $\ket{0}$ and $\ket{1}$, tends to the asymptotic value $\bar{\theta}_0 \to -\gamma$.
+We notice that the average coupling $\bar{\theta}_0$, between nodes $\ket{0}$ and $\ket{1}$, tends to the asymptotic value $\bar{\theta}_0 \to -\gamma$.
 In fact, when the protocol has {\em almost} localized the walker in the desired node, the role of the feedback is to try to stop the dynamics by nullifying the corresponding couplings in the Hamiltonian.
-We have also numerical evidence that, within numerical noise, the average feedback couplings are symmetric with respect to the $x$-axis ,i.e. $\bar{\theta}_0 = \bar{\theta}_{N-1}$, $\bar{\theta}_1 = \bar{\theta}_{N-2}$, etc., in the configuration in which the target node is placed in $(1,0)$, see Fig. \ref{fig:cycleembedded}.
-The values for $\bar{\theta}_k$ reported in Fig. \ref{fig:multFeedUnbound} are noisy, which suggests that in some trajectories larger values of the optimal couplings are present.
-This is confirmed by inspecting the values of the feedback couplings for a single trajectory, in which at a certain time $t$ larger feedback couplings might be needed to maintain the state with a high fidelity with respect to $\vert 0 \rangle$.
-We believe that this behaviour is due to the stochasticity of the single random trajectory, i.e. there might be a time-step in which the measurement project the state far away from the target node, and thus a large correction is needed.
+We have also numerical evidence that, within numerical noise, the average feedback couplings are symmetric with respect to the $x$-axis ,i.e. $\bar{\theta}_0 = \bar{\theta}_{N-1}$, $\bar{\theta}_1 = \bar{\theta}_{N-2}$, etc., in the configuration in which the target node is placed in $(1,0)$, see Fig. \ref{fig:cycleembedded}. \CB{The average feedback couplings reported in Fig. \ref{fig:multFeedUnbound} show however large fluctuations, especially $\bar{\theta}_1$, suggesting that in some trajectories larger values of the optimal couplings are chosen by the optimization algorithm.
+We propose two possible justifications for this behaviour: i) the first one is based on the stochasticity of the single random trajectory, i.e. there might be a time-step in which the measurement project the state far away from the target node, and thus a large correction is needed; ii) the second one is based on the shape of the landscape functions of the feedback couplings for a single trajectory.
+One can indeed observe that these landscape functions are periodic and thus have many local and equal maxima that can be reached by different values of the feedback couplings.
+The large fluctuations thus may arise from the fact that the algorithm does not always choose the maximum in the neighbourhood of the maximum found at the previous step (further details on the couplings' landscape functions are given in Appendix \ref{app:landscape}).}